• Home

 Further, their safety was ensured by being tucked under the eave of the barn roof -

-two stories or more off the ground.
+- two stories or more off the ground.

 Southern boys learn early in life how to climb trees, as did our ancestors.
-In order to access the furtive and quite reclusive Yellowhammer, we removed our shoes and socks in order to grip the narrow beams from which the tobacco-laden sticks were hung to cure.
+In order to access the furtive and quite reclusive Yellowhammer, we removed our shoes and socks in order to grip the narrow beams on which the tobacco-laden sticks were hung to cure.

 In a dormant tobacco barn in October, they provided a mechanism for ascent to third level rafters, enabling a bit of Commando Crawling, slow and silent to 'sneak up' on the resting Yellowhammers.